XiaoyongBai/TD-BEM/README.md

 * Example of inputfile can be found in folder named "Geometry"

 ### How to do Finite Element - Boundary Element coupling ###
-* Output the boundary element matrices
+* Output the boundary element matrices from the main()
 * Use the FE-BE code to do FE-BE coupling